phalcon-orphanage/docs/en/tutorial-base.md

 <a name='bootstrap'></a>
 ## Bootstrap
 The first file you need to create is the bootstrap file.
-This file acts as the entry-point and configuration for you application.
-In this file you can implement initialization of components as well as application behavior.
+This file acts as the entry-point and configuration for your application.
+In this file, you can implement initialization of components as well as application behavior.

 This file handles 3 things:
 - Registration of component autoloaders.